odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

         url: /destinations/india/states/gujarat/cities/sasangir/
         title: Sasangir
         content: >-
-          Today, you drive four hours to Sasan Gir, and with any luck, you’ll get to see lions!
+          Today, you drive four hours to Sasan Gir, and with any luck, you'll get to see lions!
 Sasangir is the only habitat of the lion left outside Africa, and with the lion population 300-strong, your chances of spotting one are very good.
 Other wildlife includes panthers,